chrpow/fvtt-token-action-hud-shadowdark/readme.md

 - Add your own macros, journal entries and roll table compendiums.

 # Planned Features
-- Manage torches from the HUD.
 - Full localization to languages supported by the FoundryVTT system.
-- Add utilities group.
 - Add support for selecting multiple tokens (group ability checks)

 # Installation